 Drivers must meet certain vision requirements.
 Visit the MVA's vision requirements page for additional information.

-All learner's permits, identification cards and federally non-compliant driver's licenses and ID cards are mailed to the Maryland residence on file.
+All learner's permits, identification (ID) cards and federally non-compliant driver's licenses and ID cards are mailed to the Maryland address on record at the MVA.

 CHANGE OF ADDRESS OR LICENSE CORRECTION